Benjamin Franklin: Death

-Franklin suffered from obesity throughout his middle-age and later years, which resulted in multiple health problems, particularly gout, which worsened as he aged.
-In poor health during the signing of the US Constitution in 1787, he was rarely seen in public from then until his death.
+Franklin suffered from obesity throughout his middle age and elder years, which resulted in multiple health problems, including gout, which worsened as he aged.
+In poor health during the signing of the U.S. Constitution in 1787, he was rarely seen in public after then until his death.

-Benjamin Franklin died from pleuritic attack at his home in Philadelphia on April 17, 1790.
-He was aged 84 at the time of his death.
-His last words were reportedly, "a dying man can do nothing easy", to his daughter after she suggested that he change position in bed and lie on his side so he could breathe more easily.
-Franklin's death is described in the book The Life of Benjamin Franklin, quoting from the account of John Jones:
+Franklin died from pleuritic attack at his home in Philadelphia on April 17, 1790, at age 84.
+His last reported words, conveyed to his daughter, were, "a dying man can do nothing easy", after she suggested that he change position in bed and lie on his side so he could breathe more easily.
+Franklin's death is described in the book The Life of Benjamin Franklin, quoting from the account of John Paul Jones:

-Approximately 20,000 people attended his funeral.
-He was interred in Christ Church Burial Ground in Philadelphia.
+Approximately 20,000 people attended Franklin's funeral, after which he was interred in Christ Church Burial Ground in Philadelphia.
 Upon learning of his death, the Constitutional Assembly in Revolutionary France entered into a state of mourning for a period of three days, and memorial services were conducted in honor of Franklin throughout the country.

-In 1728, aged 22, Franklin wrote what he hoped would be his own epitaph:
+In 1728, at age 22, Franklin wrote what he hoped would be his own epitaph:

-Franklin's actual grave, however, as he specified in his final will, simply reads "Benjamin and Deborah Franklin".
+Franklin's actual grave, however, as he specified in his final will, simply reads "Benjamin and Deborah Franklin."